-The company encourages communication with private shareholders throughout the financial year and welcomes their participation at general meetings.
+The company welcomes private shareholders to participate at general meetings.
 All Board members attend the Annual General Meeting and are available to answer questions.
 Separate resolutions are proposed on substantially different issues and the agenda of business to be conducted at the Annual General Meeting includes a resolution to receive and consider the Annual Report and financial statements.
 The chairmen of the Board's committees will also be available at the Annual General Meeting.
 The Board regards the Annual General Meeting as a particularly important opportunity for shareholders, directors and management to meet and exchange views.